thomasgstewart/theory-1-fall-2022/course-policies.md

 ## Collaborative learning

 Students are encouraged to study together.
-The instructions for each deliverable will indicate if and how students may work together on the deliverable.
+The instructions for each assignment will indicate if and how students may work together on the deliverable.
 Students should not collaborate on the final exam.
-Students that violate the collaborative-work policy on an deliverable will fail the deliverable in question and forfeit the opportunity to retake or resubmit.
+Students that violate the collaborative-work policy on an assignment will fail the assignment in question and forfeit the opportunity to retake or resubmit.
 Students that violate the collaborative-work policy on the final exam will fail all sections of the final exam and forfeit the opportunity to retake or resubmit.
 Students may be refered to UVA Honor Committee.